Santa Cruz County

 COMMUNITY OUTREACH.
 SCCTLA brings trial lawyers together to support our community.
 Whether it’s coming up with ways to support members who have been affected by natural disasters or personal hardships, organizing wellness and social activities to bring balance to busy lives or spreading the word about volunteer opportunities, SCCTLA nurtures a community of trial lawyers who are actively engaged in the community as a whole.

-Stay tuned for Spring and Summer programs, including virtual happy hours, MCLEs, and opportunities to volunteer and network with our trial lawyer community.
+Stay tuned for information about events designed for trial lawyers, including virtual happy hours, MCLEs, and opportunities to volunteer and network with our trial lawyer community.

 The Events Calendar tracks volunteer, networking and social opportunities, trials and evidentiary hearings, local court holidays, and other dates of interest to our members.
 To add an event to the calendar, send a request to firstname.lastname@example.org.